Soumya44/PoseNet-Real-Time-Human-Pose-Estimation-using-Tensorflow.js/README.md

-## PoseNet : Real-Time Human Pose Detection using Tensorflow.js
+# PoseNet : Real-Time Human Pose Detection using Tensorflow.js

 <img src="https://cdn-images-1.medium.com/max/1000/1*7qDyLpIT-3s4ylULsrnz8A.png" alt="keypoints" style="width: 600px;">

-PoseNet can be used to estimate either a single pose or multiple poses, meaning there is a version of the algorithm that can detect only one person in an image and one version that can detect multiple persons in an image.
+<strong><em>PoseNet can be used to estimate either a single pose or multiple poses, meaning there is a version of the algorithm that can detect only one person in an image and one version that can detect multiple persons in an image.
+</em></strong>

 ## Installation